Lenavaz/airbnb-EDA/README.md

 # airbnb-EDA

-This is an Exploratory Data Analysis of the Airbnb dataset
+This is an Exploratory Data Analysis of an Airbnb dataset I developed during my Data Science Bootcamp at CodeOp